Anas-Odeh/Image-Renaming-App/README.md

 # **License**

 The Image-Renaming-App is distributed under the Apache License 2.0.
 This license promotes open-source collaboration while providing the necessary legal protection for contributors and users alike.
 I believe in the power of open science and the positive impact of sharing knowledge and tools within the research community.
+Figures were Created with BioRender.com.